shadow-robot/aurora/README.md

 4. Create a role for in roles/products/tutorial folder (you will have to create the tutorial folder).
 Inside the tutorial folder, create sub-folders deploy and desktop-icons.
 Inside deploy and desktop-icons folders, create sub-folders defaults and tasks, in each folder.
 Inside those, create an empty main.yml file.
 Also create a sub-folder files inside desktop-icons folder.
 You should have the following file structure:

+# products
+- some other folders
+- tutorial
+  * deploy

 products
 * (some other folders)
  * tutorial